lsmasters/Provinces/README.md

 ## ***LICENCE***

-This app is copyrighted and use is solely for evaluation purposes.
+This app is copyrighted and may be used solely for evaluation purposes.